 Which type of Christmas tree is right for you?
 Choosing one is easy when you know how.
 Read the expert's guide below and pick a side.
 Will you be team lodgepole pine, Nordmann fir, or Norway spruce?

-The Norway spruce is the traditional Christmas tree – it’s known for:
+The Norway spruce is the traditional Christmas tree

-The Nordmann fir is the most popular Christmas tree in Europe – it’s known for:
+The Nordmann fir is the most popular Christmas tree in Europe

 - Strong branches, which are great for hanging those big glass decorations

-- Branches that point upwards
+- A beautiful display of branches that point upwards

 - That wonderful pine scent